joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 Database indexes are kept continuously up-to-date, which causes data change operations (INSERT or UPDATE) on that table to be slightly slower.
 However, the increase in data retrieval speed can be significant.
-Because of this performance tradeoff, don’t simply index every column of every table.
+Because of this performance tradeoff, don't simply index every column of every table.
 Instead, use a strategy for defining your indexes.
 Use the following guidelines to plan your indexing strategy: